centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/hardware-storage-wd-nas-snmp.md

 ### SNMP Configuration

-To use this pack, the SNMP service must be properly configured on your **WD NAS** server.
-Please refer to the official documentation from XXX:
+To use this pack, the SNMP service must be properly configured on your **WD NAS** equipment.
-* LINK

 ### Network flow